You’ve made the initial offer and protected it with contingencies.

 “Or give us $____ in seller concessions at closing.”

-Pro script I use every time:
+Pro Script I use every time:

 “The inspection found $18,500 in needed repairs (Itemized from inspection with quotes attached).